tunatuna1733/TakeshiAddons/README.md

 ### Garden

-- Composter Timer (HUD): Shows remaining time of composter.
+- Composter Timer (HUD): Shows the remaining time of the composter.
-  - You need to enable composter tablist widget and to see the composter upgrade gui at once.
+  - You need to enable the composter tablist widget and to see the composter upgrade gui at once.
 - Pest Area (HUD): Shows spawned pests as a hud and you can click it to tp to the plot with pests while opening chat.
-  - You will see the chunk border like things while holding vacuum.
+  - You will see the chunk border like things while holding vacuums.
   - This feature detects pest spawn chat messages so it sometimes doesn't work correctly if you play as a co-op.
 - Pest Box: Detects pests and draws boxes around them.
 You can also enable "see through walls" thing but it's UAYOR.
 - Pest Map: Draws garden plot map with pest count and tp function while you are in inventory.
 - Pest Title: Draws title when the farming fortune is reduced by pests.
 Useful for semi-afk farming.
-- Spray Title: Draws title when the spray if expired.
+- Spray Title: Draws title when the spray is expired.
 - Spray Timer (HUD): Self-explanatory.

 ### HUD